refiaa/VRChatFriendShipVisualizer/README.md

 ## Setup

 1. **Prepare VRChat Images:**

-   - Create an `img` folder in the root directory of the project if it doesn't exist:
+   - Create an `img` folder in the root directory of the project if it doesn't exist, or find path of your VRChat Pictures:
      ```bash
      mkdir img
      ```
-   - Place your VRChat photos inside the `./img` folder or enter the directory path and click `update directory`.
-Ensure that the images are in a supported format.

 ## Usage